petrstehlik/School/FLP/simplify-bkg/README.md

     * `{testnumber}-test-1.out` for output of the first algorithm
     * `{testnumber}-test-2.out` for output of the second algorithm

+If you want to use the tests for another projects, go ahead.
+I would be pleased.

 ## Resources (mainly for tests)
 http://www.sanfoundry.com/automata-theory-cfg-eliminating-useless-symbols/
 https://en.wikipedia.org/wiki/Useless\_rules